kapadia/fitsTableJS/README.md

     // The header must be read first ft.readHeader();

     // Then we may read the columns ft.readColumns();

     // Access the data
     console.log(ft.tableData);

+    // Column names are recorded as an array console.log(ft.columnNames);

+    // Number of rows
+    console.log(ft.numberOfRows);

+    // You can read a single row at a time and access the data ft.readColumn();
+    console.log(ft.tableData);

 Notes for me